suika2engine/suika2/doc/tutorial.md

 so you don't need any special software to open them!

 **NOTE:** whenever you see ``Insert the following into init.txt:``, make sure you clear your script.
 (Highlight and delete the text)
-This will let you watch each example without interuption or distraction.
+This will let you watch each example without interruption or distraction.
 You can, of course, mix these examples and your own work to see what you can create!

 ## Comments